awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-using-lets-encrypt-certificates-with-lamp.md

 # Tutorial: Using Let’s Encrypt SSL certificates with your LAMP instance in Amazon Lightsail<a name="amazon-lightsail-using-lets-encrypt-certificates-with-lamp"></a>

- *Last updated: October 15, 2020*
+ *Last updated: December 7, 2022*

 Amazon Lightsail makes it easy to secure your websites and applications with SSL/TLS using Lightsail load balancers\.
 However, using a Lightsail load balancer might not generally be the right choice\.
 Perhaps your site doesn't need the scalability or fault tolerance load balancers provide, or maybe you're optimizing for cost\.

 In the latter case, you might consider using Let's Encrypt to obtain a free SSL certificate\.
 If so, that's no problem\.
 You can integrate those certificates with Lightsail instances\.
 This tutorial shows you how to request a Let’s Encrypt wildcard certificate using Certbot, and integrate it with your LAMP instance\.

 **Note**
-The Linux distribution used by "Certified by Bitnami" instances changed from Ubuntu to Debian in July, 2020\.
+The Linux distribution used by Bitnami blueprints changed from Ubuntu to Debian in July, 2020\.
 Because of this change, some of the steps in this tutorial will differ depending on the Linux distribution of your instance\.
-All "Certified by Bitnami" instances created after the change use the Debian Linux distribution\.
+All Bitnami blueprint instances created after the change use the Debian Linux distribution\.
 Instances created before the change will continue to use the Ubuntu Linux distribution\.
 To check the distribution of your instance, run the `uname -a `command\.
 The response will show either Ubuntu or Debian as your instance's Linux distribution\.

 **Contents**
 + [Step 1: Complete the prerequisites](#complete-the-prerequisites-lets-encrypt-lamp)